Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Introduction

-This article is the second in a two-paper sequence investigating the Hamiltonian structure of quasineutral plasma models.
-Assuming two space dimensions and frozen background ions, the first paper \cite{Burby2025} showed that the quasineutrality constraint studied here, namely local charge neutrality together with current incompressibility, arises naturally as the first term in the quasineutral slow manifold when the Debye length is much less than the field scale length.
+This article is the second in a two-paper sequence investigating the Hamiltonian structure of QN plasma models.
+Assuming two space dimensions and frozen background ions, the first paper \cite{Burby2025} showed that the quasineutrality constraint studied here, namely local charge neutrality together with current incompressibility, arises naturally as the first term in the QN slow manifold when the Debye length is much less than the field scale length.
 It then deduced the Poisson bracket \emph{on} the constraint manifold using the theory of Poisson-Dirac submanifolds.
-In this paper we consider a general unmagnetized electron-ion plasma in any number of space dimensions.
+In this paper we consider a general unmagnetized electron-ion plasma in any number of space dimensions when working with the VP model.
 We also consider both the Vlasov-Poisson and Vlasov-Amp\'ere electrostatic kinetic models.
-By showing that the quasineutral constraint manifold is amenable to Dirac constraint theory, we provide a sharper picture of the quasineutral Hamiltonian structure than obtained in \cite{Burby2025}.
+By showing that the QN constraint manifold is amenable to Dirac constraint theory, we provide a sharper picture of the QN Hamiltonian structure than obtained in \cite{Burby2025}.
 In particular, we find Poisson brackets in an open neighborhood of the constraint manifold that render the constraint a Casimir.
 Moreover, while we study the same constraint as in \cite{Burby2025}, here we do not use the quasineutrality ordering parameter to simplify the form of the Hamiltonian.
-These two studies advance the understanding of quasineutral plasma dynamics in complementary directions, with both ultimately aiming at the full Vlasov-Maxwell system \cite{Burby2015} which will be the subject of a forthcoming paper.
+These two studies advance the understanding of QN plasma dynamics in complementary directions, with both ultimately aiming at the full Vlasov-Maxwell system \cite{Burby2015} which will be the subject of a forthcoming paper.